jadecobra/python_tdd_exercises/source/how_to/make_person.rst

         ...

-  the terminal still shows green
+  the terminal still shows all tests are passing

 ----